Best AR Pistol Brace + Buyers Guide [2024]

 What’s a Pistol Brace?

-If you are new to the world of AR 15s, then the idea of a AR 15 pistol already sounds silly, much less the idea of a pistol brace.
+If you are new to the world of AR 15s, then the idea of an AR 15 pistol already sounds silly, much less the idea of a pistol brace.
 Due to the legal definition of a pistol, any weapon with a barrel shorter than 16 inches that are not smoothbore and not equipped with a stock is considered a pistol.
 Thus, AR 15s can be pistols.
 They are typically referred to as large format pistols.

-A brace attaches to the buffer tube of a AR 15 pistol.
+A brace attaches to the buffer tube of an AR 15 pistol.
 The idea is that the brace interacts with your forearm in a way to provide greater stability.
 This makes the big, heavy, and somewhat unwieldy weapons much easier to control.
 There are dozens of different designs meant to provide different types of ARs and different types of shooters with a multitude of options.

 The Legality of Pistol Braces